-Each team consists of 9 players – 3 defenders, 3 forwards and 3 midfielders.
+Each team consists of 7 players – 3 defenders, 3 forwards and 2 midfielders.
+3 players on bench.

-The game starts with a jump ball in the middle of the field.
+The games and periods start with a jump ball in the middle of the field.
 A jump ball also occurs after each goal.

 The ball is moved around the field by kicking (out of the hands) or handballing the ball.

 The ball can be moved forward or backwards, and there is no off-side rule.

 As in basketball, players must bounce the ball when they run (every 15 yards).

 When a player is tackled, they must dispose of the ball by kicking or handballing.

 Major League Footy is not traditional Australian Football.
 It’s also not AFLX, or ‘metro rules footy’.
 While MLF is most closely based on AFI Footy 9s, Major League Footy gameplay is a variation of that as well, intended to retain aspects of the traditional game.

 Check out this 2017 interview with St. Petersburg Swans’ color commentator Miro Gladovic, who went from press box to forward during St. Petersburg’s match with Pittsburgh.